ATV Accident Lawyer

 The term ATV is tossed around with such regularity that it sometimes can be confusing as to its meaning in the eyes of the law.
-Weather you call them sport bikes, four-wheeler, quad or mud bike states like Illinois define an all-terrain vehicle as:
+Whether you call them sports bikes, four-wheelers, quads, or mud bikes, states like Illinois define an ATV as:

 (625 ILCS 5/1-101.8) (from Ch.
 95 1/2, par.
 1-102.02)